 Sec.
-2. R. S., c.
+2. R. S. c.
 7, § 19, amended.
-Section 19 of chapter 7 of the revised statutes, as amended by section 1 of chapter 263 of the public laws of 1931, is hereby further amended to read as follows:
+Section 19 of c.
+7 of the revised statutes, as amended, is hereby further amended to read as follows:

 'Sec.
 19. Return of expenditures; false statement deemed to be perjury; effect of failure to make returns.
 Each candidate nominated in any primary election shall, with such acceptance, send to the secretary of state the following return by him subscribed and sworn to: